 by Naiwei Lu, Yang Liu, Michael Beer

 Abstract: The steadily growing traffic loading may become a hazard for the bridge safety.
-Compared with short and medium span bridges, long-span bridges suffer from simultaneous presence of multiple vehicle loads.
+Compared to short and medium span bridges, long-span bridges suffer from simultaneous presence of multiple vehicle loads.
 This study presents an approach for extrapolating probabilistic extreme effects on long-span bridges based on weigh-in-motion (WIM) measurements.
-Three types of stochastic traffic load model are simulated based on the WIM measurements of a highway in China.
+Three types of stochastic traffic load models are simulated based on the WIM measurements of a highway in China.
 The level-crossing rate of each stochastic traffic load is evaluated and integrated for extrapolating extreme traffic load effects.
 The probability of exceedance of a cable-stayed bridge is evaluated considering a linear traffic growth model.
 The numerical results show that the superposition of crossing rates is effective and feasible to model the probabilistic extreme effects of long-span bridges under the actual traffic loads.
 The increase of dense traffic flows is sensitive to the maximum load effect extrapolation.
 The dense traffic flow governs the limit state of traffic load on long-span bridges.

 Solving the power allocation problem using methods with result verification

-by Ekaterina Auer, Cesar Benavente-Peces, Andreas Ahrens
+by Ekaterina Auer, César Benavente-Peces, Andreas Ahrens

 Keywords: interval analysis; result verification; MIMO systems; power allocation.